 - If possible, shield the new transplant from direct sunlight for 3-5 days.
 Use a floating row cover or lean a board in front of the transplant to block direct sun.

 Check the plant daily for the first couple of weeks.
-Transplants will need watering every day, if not more.
+Transplants may need watering every day, if not more.
 Depending on the weather and the plant, you may need to water twice a day until it becomes established.
-The larger the plant and/or the less roots to top growth ratio, the more water will be needed.
-And if it is wilting, water it immediately.
+The larger the plant and/or the fewer roots to top growth ratio, the more water will be needed.
+Check the soil for dryness a few inches below the surface, to determine if more water is needed.